neonkore/tllist/README.md

 You can iterate the list either forward or backwards, using `tll_foreach()` and `tll_rforeach()` respectively.

-The `it` variable should be treated as an opaque iterator type, there `it->item` is the item.
+The `it` variable should be treated as an opaque iterator type, where `it->item` is the item.

 In reality, it is simply a pointer to the linked list entry, and since